One of the best hikes in the world

 - Whariwharangi to Wainui Car Park

 It’s easy to do the Abel Tasman Coast Track independently.
-Most do.

 The Abel Tasman Coast Track is accessible by road at four points, each with a carpark: